 Advent Tree of Giving

-Over the years, the generosity of Resurrection Parishioners has been much appreciated by the various agencies and families it has helped at Christmas time.
-Your stewardship of sharing and the Spirit of Christmas is truly present in our parish.
+Over the years, the generosity of Resurrection has been much appreciated by the agencies and families it has helped at Christmas time.
+Your stewardship of sharing and the spirit of Christmas is truly present in our parish.

 Temporary emergency overnight shelter for adult men/women with nowhere else to go.
 The shelter offers a warm, safe, welcoming place to stay while providing shelter guests opportunities to connect with other social service agencies.

 Peer run programs offered by consumers who have achieved significant recovery-sharing support & assistance with people

 experiencing mental health and/or substance abuse challenges in their efforts to lead meaningful lives in the community.

 A day time drop in center for women in downtown Green Bay.
 Provides peer support, personal growth opportunities, resources & referrals to women who need a sense of

 safety, belonging & encouragement